feenkcom/sparta/src/Sparta-Core.package/SpartaFontBuilder.class/README.md

 !!!
 Implementation Points

-Users should rely as less as possible on raw style values and use builder messages instead
+Users should rely as little as possible on raw style values and use builder messages instead